adamnemecek/WebMIDIKit/README.md

 // represents the MIDI session let midi = MIDIAccess()

-// displays all inputs and asks the user which to select let inputPort = midi.inputs.prompt()!
+// prompt displays all ports in the map and asks the user which port to select let inputPort = midi.inputs.prompt()

-// sets the input port's callback that gets called when MIDI messages are received inputPort.onMIDIMessage = { packet in
+// sets the input port's onMIDIMessage callback which gets called when the port receives any MIDI messages inputPort?.onMIDIMessage = { packet in
-	print(packet) }
+	print(packet)
 }

-/// prompt displays all inputs (in this case) and returns the selected input port
-/// which we then send the data to

-MIDIAccess().inputs.prompt().map {
+// prompt the user to pick an output port and send a note to it MIDIAccess().outputs.prompt().map {

-	/// note on
+	/// send note on
 	$0.send([0x90, 0x60, 0x7f])

-	/// note off
+	/// send note off
-	$0.send([0x80, 0x60, 0x7f], 1000)
+	$0.send([0x80, 0x60, 0x7f], duration: 1000)
 }
 ```